 I think so.
 I hope so.
 The books are lovely, they deserve as many readers as they can get.

-The tv-series is one of the best available right now.
+Despite a weaker second season, the tv-series is one of the best available right now.
 I’m sure a few years down the line Killing Eve will be one of those defining shows that inspired a new style of storytelling and made other networks scramble to try and recreate the magic.

-Wither you read the books or watched the tv-series first, you need to approach the other with the understanding that in terms of tone, style and pacing they are entirely different.
+Wither you read the books or watched the tv-series first, you need to approach the other with the understanding that in terms of tone, style, and pacing, they are entirely different.

 If you can do that I believe you’ll be able to enjoy and appreciate them both.